Preparing your shoes for wear

 Each pair of Pointe shoes requires about 2.5m of Pointe shoe ribbon.
 You may need a little more or a little less though we sell ribbon either by the metre form the reel or pre-cut.

 You may also want to sew in some invisible elastic.

 Before you sew on your ribbons and elastic you may want to take your new shoes to show your teacher (if she did not come to your fitting with you)

 It’s a good idea to either darn your shoes or use stick on suede tips to protect the platform of your shoes.
 Ballet Pro has an excellent video showing you how to stick on your suede tips.

-Pointe shoes need bashing or hammering to break them in.
+Pointe shoes DO NOT need bashing or hammering to break them in.
 By mistreating them this way all you will do is damage your shoes, and in the worst case make them unwearable by breaking the shank or damaging the box and/or wings.

 RClass shoes have been designed with a roll through feature in the sole allowing easy roll up through demi-pointe.

 Please wear your new shoes around the house (with old socks over too keep them clean) and practice roll-up rises onto demi pointe.
 The shoes will quickly take on the form of your feet.
 You can sleep in them too – it’s helps them soften and take the shape of your foot.
 DO NOT WALK UP AND DOWN STAIRS IN THEM.

 Your teacher will have lots of suggestions to help you prepare your shoes for wear

 Caring for your shoes